Hhro/hhro.github.io/_posts/2021-05-03-defqual-rick.md

 ![image-20210503222758786](/public/images/image-20210503222758786.png)

 It looks pretty inefficient to deduce the rest of the gate by playing games.
 So I went back to analyze `rick`.
 Thankfully, our teammate [okas832](https://twitter.com/okascmy1?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) found and informed me of the code that handles the logic gates.
-The code is located at `0x8322`. d
+The code is located at `0x8322`.
+I analyzed the code and identifies the remaining gates.

 ---